dtaht/blog-cerowrt/content/post/mcs_rates.md

 Over the next few months we are trying to land a bunch of interrelated fixes for the ath9k portion of the stack.
-First up - we are trying to break the current, fixed relationship, in wifi latency to the available bandwidth , by dynamically adjusting the buffer size to the rate, in addition to adding fair queuing to make sparser packets closer to the front of the queue.
+First up - we are trying to break the current, fixed relationship, in wifi latency to the available bandwidth, by dynamically adjusting the buffer size to the rate, in addition to adding fair queuing to make sparser packets closer to the front of the queue.